hkwu/ghastly/docs/README.md

 }
 ```

-The returned value depends on the layer that's immediately after the current layer.
+The returned value depends on the layer that's next in the chain.
 If there are no other layers left, the returned value is that of the command's handler function.